TheBiggestPotato/wishlist-frontend/README.md

 ## Installation

-After pulling the repo locally, an `npm install` command should be used in the project directory.
+After pulling the repo locally, an `npm install` command should be used in the project directory .then(`npm start`)
-.then(`npm start`)

 ### Usage